bfcamara/bfcamara.com/content/pages/about/index.md

 ## The Present…

-I am software engineer working as a Freelancer focused on the Microsoft .Net stack, Cloud solutions, and DevOps.
+I am software engineer and cloud solutions architect, working as a Freelancer focused on the Microsoft .Net stack, Amazon Web Services (AWS), and Azure DevOps.
 I am also a part-time teacher in Polytechnic Institute of Setúbal, Portugal ([IPS](https://www.ips.pt)), in College of Business Administration (ESCE), teaching classes related with software development.

 ## The Recent Past…

+I worked from 2021 to 2024 as a **Cloud Solutions Architect at [Covetrus](https://covetrus.com)** focused on AWS.
+My main role was to migrate Rapport (Communications and Online Scheduling service) .NET workloads running in EC2 instances to a more cloud native approach using services such as AWS Lambda, ECS, API Gateway, SNS, SQS, etc.

+## The Past…

 I worked in 2021 as a **backend software engineer at [OutSystems](https://outsystems.com)** focused on the Microsoft .Net stack.
 OutSystems is a low-code platform which